adipginting/industrialisasi-ui/README.md

 # Industrialisasi Interface

 This is the interface of Industrialisasi CMS.
 This interface is mainly developed using HTML, React.js, React-Bootstrap, and some CSS.
-There is a plan to introduce a more complex and visually enchanting UI using TailwindCSS, but I will not rush to it.
 This software comes with no support and guarantee.
 Use it at your own risk.

 ## To run it on your local computer, use this:
     git clone https://github.com/adipginting/industrialisasi-interface